-May 2022 through April 2023 Burro Canyon Formation water quality results are all below the OU III groundwater remediation goals.
+The Burro Canyon Formation water quality results from May 2023 to April 2024 are all below the OU III groundwater remediation goals.
 For bedrock wells on a 5-year sampling frequency, there were exceedances of arsenic (358 μ g/L in October 2021) and manganese (891 μ g/L in October 2021) in monitoring well 31NE93-205 (Appendix B).
 The 2021 measured arsenic and manganese concentrations are consistent with historical concentrations dating back to 1995.